 In the presence of overlapping generations the social welfare function must take a specific form in order to yield a dynamically consistent social optimum.
 Specifically, as was stressed by Calvo and Obstfeld (1988), it is imperative that the old generation in the planning period is treated appropriately by applying reverse discounting.
-In the context of our model, the social welfare function is given by:
+In the context of our model, the social where $P_t$ is the pollution stock at time t and $Q_t \equiv \bar{Q} - P_t$ .
+This function is qualitatively similar to our quintic expression and we use the latter because it is easier to parameterize.